Α-Cyclodextrin

 α-Cyclodextrin (alpha-cyclodextrin), sometimes abbreviated as α-CD, is a hexasaccharide derived from glucose.
 It is related to the β- (beta) and γ- (gamma) cyclodextrins, which contain seven and eight glucose units, respectively.
 All cyclodextrins are white, water-soluble solids with minimal toxicity.
-Cyclodextrins tend to bind other molecules in their quasi-cylindrical interiors.
+Cyclodextrins tend to bind other molecules in their quasi-cylindrical, lipophilic interiors.
+The compound is of wide interest because it exhibits host–guest properties, forming inclusion compounds.
 This inclusion (and release) behavior leads to applications in medicine.
-The compound is of wide interest because it exhibits host–guest properties, forming inclusion compounds.

 Structure

 In α-cyclodextrin, the six glucose subunits are linked end to end via α-1, 4 linkages.
 The result has the shape of a tapered cylinder, with six primary alcohols on one face and twelve secondary alcohol groups on the other.
 The exterior surface of cyclodextrins is somewhat hydrophilic whereas the interior core is hydrophobic.

 Applications

 α-Cyclodextrin is marketed for a range of medical, healthcare, and food and beverage applications.
 For drug delivery, this cyclodextrin confers aqueous solubility to hydrophobic drugs and stability to labile drugs.